-Marketing is constantly evolving in order to create new and innovative ways to reach their target audience.
-Online Marketing develops new techniques all the time to keep up-to-date with the rapid pace of changing technology and behaviour online.
+Marketing is constantly evolving in order to create new and innovative ways to reach target audiences.
+Online marketing is always developing new techniques and tools to keep up-to-date with rapidly changing technology and online behavior.

 There are a lot of acronyms and buzzwords and it can be a little overwhelming

 Boss: Samantha have you ensured the SEO strategy and keyword you have chosen to promote our Content Marketing through Social Media is correct and that you have optimized our Marketing Campaign in Google Tag Manager?

 So we have put together an introduction to online marketing types to give you a helping hand.
 In order to be as informative and concise as possible, things will get a little more formal here:

 Content Marketing describes the creation and sharing of relevant online materials with end users, who are typically consumers or prospective customers.
 Forms of content used in content marketing include, web pages, social media posts, articles, blogs, and videos.

 Content should include an outright or subtle call to action to drive end users toward making a purchase or engaging with the product or service in other ways.